 Concept & Facilitation NICOLA GUNN

-Collaborators MEDHI KHALLOUK, LUKE KING and FAY MUIR
+Conversation Collaborators MEDHI KHALLOUK, LUKE KING and FAY MUIR

-Conversation Piece was produced by Field Theory as part of Site is Set in 2016 and supported by Alliance Française Melbourne.
+The Interpreters, a study was produced by Field Theory as part of Site is Set in 2016 and supported by Alliance Française Melbourne.
 Photography by Bryony Jackson.